stonesteel1023/stonesteel1023.pages/_posts/2018-07-25-Debugging-Tomcat-Remotely-Using-Eclipse.md

 2. If you have not already done so, set a breakpoint somewhere in your code (preferably something not associated with startup) by left-clicking to the left of a line of code.

 3. Configure Eclipse to launch the desired JVM with the appropriate memory settings:
- a.
+ -.
 Under the "Eclipse" menu, select "Preferences"
- b.
+ -.
 Open the "Java" heading and the "Installed JREs" subheading.
- c.
+ -.
 Single-click the desired run-time, then click "Edit".
- d.
+ -.
 Under "Default VM Arguments", enter "-server -XX:+UseParallelGC -Xmx1024m -XX:MaxPermSize=384m -Djava.awt.headless=true", then click "OK".
- e.
+ -.
 Click "OK" again to close the preferences dialog.

 4. Add the Sakai tomcat instance to the list of known runtimes:
  -.
 Under the "Eclipse" menu, select "Preferences"